 Cat Stevens developed a unique style, sometimes punctuating his songs with staccato singing, and dramatic dynamics.
 But the main aspect of his songs is that they were well written, and hold up after all these years.
-In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in dozens of movies like “Guardians of the Galaxy Vol. 2”.
+In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in many movies like “Guardians of the Galaxy Vol. 2”.
 “This Is Us” featured “Where Do The Children Play”, “The Wind” and “Moonshadow” (in 2022 they played “Father And Son”).
 “Guardians” featured “Father And Son”.

 Cat Stevens sings “Father and Son” using a low calm voice for the father, and a higher more excited voice for the son.
 The father is trying to convince his son to live by the dreams of the father’s generation, and the son knows he must live life in his own way.